ericdmoore/crawfishcloud/README.md

 #### namesake
-`crawfish cloud` because regular crawfish are delightful and they crawl around amongst the buckets - but crawfishcloud crawl in the cloud buckets.
+`crawfish cloud` because why not, and because regular crawfish are delightful and they crawl around in a a bucket for a time.
+So clearly `crawfishcloud` is a crawler of cloud buckets.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->